HuiqunHuang/EALGAP/README.md

 </p>

 ## Introduction
-This is official codes for the paper "Extreme-Aware Local-Global Attention for Spatio-Temporal Urban Mobility Learning", [<a href="https://ieeexplore.ieee.org/document/10184645">paper</a>].
+This repo is the official codes for the paper "Extreme-Aware Local-Global Attention for Spatio-Temporal Urban Mobility Learning", [<a href="https://ieeexplore.ieee.org/document/10184645">paper</a>].

 ## Environment and Dependencies
 - Python 3.6